Trams in Zurich: The procurement of more low floor trams

+System extensions and network re-shuffling

 In 2017, line 8 was extended from Hardplatz to Hardturm, via a new track over Hardbrücke, the first tram line to cross the main railway line through Zurich (project Tram Hardbrücke).
 An extension of the tracks from Hardbrücke to Bucheggplatz and Milchbuck (project Rosengartentram und Rosengartentunnel), along with the opening of two new tram lines, was rejected by a referendum in 2020, however.
 This project would have also included a loop tunnel for the cars between Hardbrücke and Bucheggplatz.

 In September 2019, city line 2 was extended from Farbhof to Geissweid (Schlieren), a distance of 2.9 km with seven stops.
 The new line operates over the first section of the so-called Limmatalbahn, not to be confused with the defunct Limmattal tramway, and replaces trolleybus line 31 over that section (line 31 now terminates at Hermetschloo station).
 The second section of the Limmattalbahn opened in December 2022.
 The Limmattalbahn is a light rail service (line 20) from Altstetten railway station to Killwangen-Spreitenbach railway station.
 It is operated by Aargau Verkehr AG (AVA).

-The extension of line 2, together with a delay to the delivery of the Bombardier Flexity trams on order (see Future developments), required a reorganisation of other lines in order to free up trams for line 2.
+The extension of line 2, together with a delay to the delivery of the Bombardier Flexity trams on order, required a reorganisation of other lines in order to free up trams for line 2.
 In addition two Mirage trams, withdrawn from service nearly ten years earlier but held in reserve, were reinstated to cover some peak workings.
-The first of the new Flexity trams arrived in Zurich on 13 November 2019, but it is not expected to enter passenger service until the summer of 2020.
+The first of the new Flexity trams arrived in Zurich on 13 November 2019, was not expected to enter passenger service until the summer of 2020.
+Service of the Flexity finally began on the 15th of October 2020.

-The next extension of the urban route network, from Radiostudio to Holzerhurd (called Tram Affoltern), is currently planned and expected to open in 2029.
-Tram line 11 will operate on this section to Zurich Affoltern and replace the trolleybus line 32 on that section (line 32 will terminate at Bucheggplatz).
-At the same time, tram line 15 will be extended from Bucheggplatz to Auzelg on the tracks currently used by line 11.
-Also under discussion is the so-called Tram Nordtangente, a tram line from Zurich Affoltern to Schwamendingen via Oerlikon.

-Other extensions (after 2035) are under discussion, including the reenactment of tram line 1 from Hauptbahnhof to Altstetten (served by trolleybus line 31 since the original line 1 was terminated and its tracks removed in the 1950s).